An ad-free and cookie-free website.

-We show how UGI stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Gas Distributors industry.
+We show how UGI stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Natural Gas Distribution industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 UGI Corporation is a distributor and marketer of energy products and services.
 Through subsidiaries, UGI operates natural gas and electric utilities in Pennsylvania, distributes LPG both domestically (through AmeriGas) and internationally (through UGI International), manages midstream energy assets in Pennsylvania, Ohio, and West Virginia and electric generation assets in Pennsylvania, and engages in energy marketing, including renewable natural gas in the Mid-Atlantic region of the United States, California, and the District of Columbia and internationally in France, Belgium, the Netherlands and the UK.